djalbat/easy/README.md

 Please note the following:

 * The `html()` and `css()` methods allow you to both get and set HTML and CSS, respectively.
-Their functionality was based on the jQuery methods of the same name.
+Their functionality is based on the jQuery methods of the same name.

 * The `blur()` and `focus()` events are defined on all elements, however they will not have an effect if the element in question cannot have the focus.

-* The `onResize()` and `offResize()` methods are similarly define on all elements, by way of a mixin.
-The resize event functionality relies on attaching a child object to the element in question and therefore will not work for elements which cannot admit this.
+* The `onResize()` and `offResize()` methods are similarly defined on all elements, by way of a mixin.
+The resize functionality relies on attaching a child object to the element in question and therefore will not work for elements which cannot have child elements.
 In these cases, the `onResize()` and `offResize()` methods simply do nothing.

 Aside from the above methods there are the aforementioned static factory methods.